benders5e/benders5e/waterbender.md

 - While tracking other creatures, you also learn their exact number, their sizes, and how long ago they passed through the area.

 #### Greater Plantbending
-At 7th level, you learn to control 2 plants in your range at a time with your bending.
-This number continues to increase according to your swampbender level (waterbender level minus 5); at each level, you can control a number of stems equal to half your swampbender level (minimum of 2).

-Your experience bending the water in plants has also made you a resourceful fighter.
-Your plant attacks have a reach of 10 feet.
+Your experience bending the water in plants has made you a resourceful fighter.
+Starting at 7th level, basic waterbending attacks made with plants have a reach of 10 feet.
 When you hit with such an attack, you can spend another chi to attempt to grapple your target in addition to dealing your normal damage.

 #### Plant Armor
 At 11th level, you can summon plants to create a sort of biological armor.
 You spend one action gathering enough plants to surround you, transforming you into a Large creature.
 The plant armor gives you temporary hit points equal to your bender level.